Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Returning to our catamaran, lunch is served aboard as we sail to Gardner Bay, famed for its long white-sand beach that is home to dozens of sea lions.
 Paddle or ride a panga along the island’s north shore to see a cliff formed by eroded cinder cones and layers of old basalt, prime habitat for giant cacti and many different bird species.
 Then, snorkel around Osborn Islet, just one of the many little islands offshore that invite underwater exploration.
 Look for Pacific green sea turtles, which also frequent the rocky part of the shoreline edging Gardner Bay.
 Or just laze with the sea lions on the idyllic beach as we spend a relaxing afternoon on the bay.
 Back on board, it's time for farewell cocktails and a final celebratory dinner.

 Day 10: San Cristobal / Quito / Depart

-to sail on to San Cristobal.
-Here, it’s time to disembark and bid farewell to the islands as we transfer to the airport for our flight back to the mainland.
+On our final morning in the Galapagos, we arrive at San Cristobal, the island where Darwin first landed in 1835 and where the Galapagos’ first permanent settlements were established.
+After disembarking the Ocean Spray, we visit an interpretation center for a concluding overview of Galapagos history, ecosystems, geology and wildlife.
+Transferring to the airport, we board our flight back to the mainland.
 Upon arrival at the Quito airport, travelers leaving on overnight flights have the opportunity to transfer to a hotel located just minutes away, offering a chance to refresh and relax in a comfortable day room before departure.
 A complimentary shuttle will return you to the airport in time for your evening flight.
-Travelers who have booked extensions will fly on to your next destination.

 Learn more about the seasonal variations of Galapagos weather and wildlife viewing.